Convolutional Deep Kernel Machines: Methods

-This is not yet a valid kernel function for our convolutional DKM since it does not take the previous layer Gram matrix $\Gellminusone$ (Eq.~\ref{eq:gram_matrix}) as input.
-To complete the choice of kernel, we remember that $\Hellminusone$ arises from applying e.g.\ a ReLU nonlinearity to $\Fellminusone$.
-Taking inspiration from infinite NNs, that would suggest we can compute $\Chellminusone$ from $\Gellminusone$ using e.g.\ an arccos kernel \citep{cho2009kernel},
+This is not yet a complete kernel function for our convolutional DKM since it does not take the previous layer Gram matrix $\Gellminusone$ (Eq.~\ref{eq:gram_matrix}) as input.
+To complete the kernel, recall that $\Hellminusone$ is defined by applying e.g.\ a ReLU nonlinearity to $\Fellminusone$.
+Taking inspiration from infinite NNs, that would suggest we can compute $\Chellminusone$ from $\Gellminusone$ using an arccos kernel \citep{cho2009kernel},

-where $\Ch(\cdot)$ is a function that applies e.g.\ an arccos kernel to a Gram matrix, while $\Chellminusone$ is the specific value at this layer.
+Here, $\Ch(\cdot)$ is a function that applies e.g.\ an arccos kernel to a Gram matrix, while $\Chellminusone$ is the specific value at this layer.
 Combining this with Eq.~(\ref{eq:conv_mixup}), we obtain the full convolutional DKM kernel,

 where in Eq.~(\ref{eq:Kconv}) we have written the equation for the entire matrix instead of a specific element as in Eq.~(\ref{eq:conv_mixup}).
 Here, $\f_\lambda^\ell \in \mathbb{R}^{P S_{\ell}}$ denotes a single feature vector, i.e.\ the $\lambda^\text{th}$ column of $\Fell$.
 From this perspective, $\Co(\cdot)$ (Eq.~\ref{eq:conv_mixup}) can be viewed as the kernelised version of the convolution operation.